Legalism (Chinese philosophy): Doctrines of names

-Following the Han Feizi, Shang Yang, Shen Buhai and Han Fei were often identified under the Han Feizi's "Xing-Ming" doctrine of "forms and names" as a subset of shu technique. including by Sima Qian.
-It would serve as a secondary moniker for them.
-Combined with Shang Yang, the meaning of Xing "performance" is gradually lost as punishment, so that Shen Buhai would look more like Shang Yang.
+Combined with Shang Yang, the meaning of Xing "performance" was gradually lost as punishment, so that Shen Buhai would look more like Shang Yang.
 Popular in the Han dynasty, the Xunzi preceding the Han Feizi likely had a distortive effect.
 With a "Way of the Ruler" chapter like the Han Feizi, its introduction was the only work to use the term as "the names of punishments".
 Recalling Liu Xiang, Pei Yin's commentaries demonstrate some understanding of Shen Buhai again in the fifth century.

 Though considering shu a later term, Creel largely reflects a traditional understanding of him, with shu techniques like controlling the levers of power, appearing inactive but acting decisively when needed, hiding motivations, power and intelligence to avoid exploitation, appointing by merit, thwarting ministerial power, and only giving orders that would likely be obeyed.
 The broader techniques contribute to a view of Shen Buhai as based in deception, present throughout the Han Feizi, but was focused on administration.

 Recalling Shen Buhai, chapter 43 considered administrative standards or method (fa) necessary, differentiating it under the term shu 术 (administrative) technique.
 Shu is defined here as examining or testing the abilities of ministers, appointing candidates in accordance with their capabilities, holding ministerial achievements or "performance" (xing "forms") accountable to their proposals or "titles" (ming "names") as becoming offices, and grasping fast the handles of life and death in his own hands.
 Chapter 5 links the idea to the Way, while Xing-Ming as connected to reward and punishment is a doctrine of the Han Feizi's Chapter 7.

 Though its later term is the Han Feizi's, retrospectively, Xing-Ming may be considered Shen Buhai "most important administrative contribution", in the sense referring to his line of practice.
 Arguably a central concept in the Han Feizi, it is at minimum a "crucial element".
 Sinologist Goldin compared it to a "bid for contracts", allowing ministers to appoint themselves to "titles", or offices.
 The Han Feizi's Chapters 5 "Way of the Ruler" and Chapter 7 "Two Handles" have examples of its doctrine, included under shu technique in chapter 43.

 Creel argued: Han Fei from the late Hann state probably knows about his predecessor Shen Buhai, and past prime minister Shang Yang from the neighboring Qin.
 But the Han Feizi's Shang Yangian legal component is arguably more theoretical.
 The Han Feizi's chapter 5 introduction to its own version of Xing-Ming administration includes specific practical recommendations, and is not just theoretical.
 However, Han Fei likely would have considered its "impersonal governance" a suitable foundation for legal reform, as the Han Feizi says, once order is established.